 The scholarship is paid quarterly after requisition downloaded here to the account specified by the scholarship recipient.

 For two-year scholarships, funds for the second year are available only when a brief account (1-2 pages) of the first year’s results has been approved.
-The account is to be submitted well in advance of the second year’s first requisition and preferably as an appendix to the first year’s fourth requisition.
+The report, describing the progress made by the postdoc, should be submitted by the grant holder.
+The report is due at the latest one month before the start of the second year of the scholarship.

 The scholarship is requested for one quarter at a time.
 Operations/equipment and special grants are paid out as a lump sum.
 When the grant application is approved, fill in a requisition to receive the payment.
 Read below about what applies.
 Below, you will find all relevant documents for download.

 Payment of grants and scholarships takes place after a written requisition.
 The requisition is done on a particular document below, which must be signed by the grant recipient.
-When the requisition has been filled in, it must be printed out and sent by regular mail (not email) to the Foundation’s office.
+The signed document should be sent to the Foundation’s office.
 The requisition states the project number and account to which payment is to be made.